jdudgeon1993/project_nexus/README.md

         }

         async function fetchCommuteTime() {
-            // Note: The Google Distance Matrix API is generally preferred for this as it's cleaner,
-            // but for simplicity, we'll use a standard structure.
-You must enable the
-            // **Distance Matrix API** and/or **Directions API** in your Google Maps Platform account.

             // URL uses the Directions API which factors in traffic when departure_time is 'now' const url = `https://maps.googleapis.com/maps/api/directions/json?origin=${encodeURIComponent(COMMUTE_ORIGIN)}&destination=${encodeURIComponent(COMMUTE_DESTINATION)}&mode=${COMMUTE_MODE}&departure_time=now&key=${GOOGLE_MAPS_API_KEY}`;